matthewkendall/mks66-final/README.md

   - Phase 3: Sphere

 ## Important Information
+- All textures currently need to be named TEXUTRE
+- All textures need to have nice pixel dimensions: (multiple of 50 x multiple of 50)

 ### Required Packages
 numpy: for inverse matrices

-### Other
-- All textures currently need to be named TEXUTRE

 ## Language
 python3